-The Fabricator reports the following stainless steel processing times:
+The Fabricator reports the following stainless steel cutting speeds:

-Laser cutting cost per inch is obviously superior thanks to laser's high speed plus incredible precision.
-Waterjet cutting moves very slowly and doesn't even come close to the precision of a laser.
+Laser cutting cost per inch for steel (in this specific case, stainless steel) is obviously superior thanks to laser's high speed plus incredible precision.
+A waterjet machine moves very slowly and doesn't even come close to the precision of a laser.

 Further, thin metals and small products are difficult to fabricate due to the force of the water.
 This can lead to higher rates of part defects.
 In terms of precision, waterjet cutting is best for large parts and low tolerances.

-Laser cutting is more affordable than waterjet cutting overall.
+The cost of laser cutting steel is more affordable than cutting with water.
 The numbers won't add up as neatly as in our example problem above, as there are many more factors to consider in the actual manufacturing process.
 However, you still get a general idea of the cost disparity.